Magnetic field of Mars

 Martian Dynamo.
 The schematic illustration of the ancient dipolar magnetic field of Mars generated by a core dynamo process.

-The magnetic field of Mars is the magnetic field generated from Mars's interior.
-Today, Mars does not have a global magnetic field.
+The magnetic field of Mars is the magnetic field once generated from Mars's interior.
+Mars no longer has a global magnetic field.
 However, Mars did power an early dynamo that produced a strong magnetic field 4 billion years ago, comparable to Earth's present surface field.
 After the early dynamo ceased, a weak late dynamo was reactivated (or persisted up to) ~3.8 billion years ago.
 The distribution of Martian crustal magnetism is similar to the Martian dichotomy.
 Whereas the Martian northern lowlands are largely unmagnetized, the southern hemisphere possesses strong remanent magnetization, showing alternating stripes.
 Scientific understanding of the evolution of the magnetic field of Mars is based on the combination of satellite measurements and Martian ground-based magnetic data.

 Crustal magnetism

 Satellite data

 Map of Martian crustal magnetism.
 Cylindrical projection map of crustal magnetism on Mars observed by MGS satellite at 400 km altitude.
 Colors represent intensities of the median value of the radial magnetic field components contoured over two orders of magnitude variation.

 The reconstruction of the Martian global crustal magnetism is mainly based on magnetic field measurements from the Mars Global Surveyor (MGS) magnetic field experiment/electron reflectometer (MAG/ER) and Mars Atmosphere and Volatile Evolution (MAVEN) magnetic-field data.
-However, these satellites are located at altitudes of 90–6000 km and have spatial resolutions of ≥160 km, so the measured magnetization cannot observe crustal magnetic fields at shorter length scales.
+However, these satellites are located at altitudes of 90–6000 km and have spatial resolutions of ≥160 km, so the measured magnetization cannot observe crustal magnetic fields at smaller scales.

-Mars currently does not sustain an active dynamo based on the Mars Global Surveyor (MGS) and Mars Atmosphere and Volatile Evolution (MAVEN) magnetic field measurements.
+Mars currently does not sustain an active dynamo, based on Mars Global Surveyor (MGS) and Mars Atmosphere and Volatile Evolution (MAVEN) magnetic field measurements.
 The satellite data show that the older (~4.2–4.3 billion years, Ga) southern-hemisphere crust records strong remanent magnetization (~22 nT), but the younger northern lowlands have a much weaker or zero remanent magnetization.
 The large basins formed during the Late Heavy Bombardment (LHB) (~ 4.1–3.9 Ga) (e.g., Argyre, Hellas, and Isidis) and volcanic provinces (e.g., Elysium, Olympus Mons, Tharsis Montes, and Alba Patera) lack magnetic signatures, but the younger Noachian and Hesperian volcanoes (e.g., Tyrrhenus Mons and Syrtis Major) have crustal remanence.